Exilz/apipeline/README.md

 ### Setting your fetch method

-Since you can use *seacu* in any javascript environement (react—native / browsers / node.js), you need to tell the plugin which function it should use to fetch data.
+Since you can use *apipeline* in any javascript environement (react—native / browsers / node.js), you need to tell the plugin which function it should use to fetch data.

 You can use anything you want as long as it follows the [fetch specification](https://fetch.spec.whatwg.org/).